dseguy/changedBehavior/behavior/passingObjectIsDeprecated.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  current(): Calling current() on an object is deprecated in /codes/passingObjectIsDeprecated.php on line 5
+   PHP Deprecated:  current(): Calling current() on an object is deprecated

-   Deprecated: current(): Calling current() on an object is deprecated in /codes/passingObjectIsDeprecated.php on line 5 int(1)
+   Deprecated: current(): Calling current() on an object is deprecated int(1)